 A member of the California State Bar in good standing (i.e., a member who does not have any disciplinary charges pending) may request voluntary inactive membership at any time or upon retirement.
 Voluntarily inactive members may return to active status by applying to the California State Bar and paying any required fees.
-However, changing a lawyer's status as a member of the California Bar from "active" to "inactive" doesn't alter the fact that the CRPC still apply to that lawyer.
-The CRPC govern "members," and do not distinguish their application between "active" and "inactive" members.
+However, changing a lawyer's status as a member of the California Bar from "active" to "inactive" doesn't alter the fact that the CRPC apply to such lawyer.
+The CRPC govern "members" and do not distinguish its application between "active" and "inactive" members.

-Further, the CRPC do not only apply to practicing California attorneys and in-house attorneys who have availed themselves of CRC Rule 9.46 (discussed above); they also likely apply to non-practicing lawyers as well.
-The American Bar Association ("ABA") takes the position that lawyers who no longer practice law because they have taken a business role may be subject to discipline for misconduct.
-Because of the CRPCs' expansive definition and use of the term "member," the California State Bar could possibly take a similar view, should it learn of a non-practicing lawyer's misconduct.
+Further, the CRPC do not only apply to practicing California attorneys and in-house attorneys that have availed themselves of CRC Rule 9.46 (discussed above); it likely applies to non-practicing lawyers as well.
+The American Bar Association (or the ABA) has recently opined that lawyers who no longer practice law because they have taken a business role may be subject to discipline for misconduct.
+Because of the CRPC's expansive definition and use of the term "member," the California State Bar could possibly take a similar view, should it learn of a non-practicing lawyer's misconduct.

-The Application of Certain California Rules to the In-House Attorney
+The Application of Certain California Rules to the In-House Transactional Attorney practitioners.

-While it is clear that the overall CRPC apply to in-house attorneys, how those rules actually apply is far less clear.
-Attorneys are relatively familiar with the application of the ethical rules to their practices when they work for law firms or as sole practitioners.
 In fact, many of the rules contemplate the attorney as an outside legal advisor with multiple clients-not an employee (or part) of a single client.
-But by their own terms, and as explained above, the CRPC are meant to govern the professional conduct of California lawyers regardless of whether such lawyers work at law firms, work in-house, or don't even work as lawyers anymore.
-Not only do the CRPC have an expansive definition of "member," which would pick up in-house attorneys, the term "law firm" is broadly defined in the CRPC to include in-house legal departments.9 As a result, to the extent the CRPC reference law firms, such rules apply to your in-house legal department as well.
+But by their own terms, and as explained above, the CRPC are meant to govern the professional conduct of California lawyers regardless of whether such lawyers work at law firms, work in-house or don't even work as lawyers anymore.
+Not only does the CRPC have an expansive definition of "member," which would pick up in-house attorneys, the term "law firm" is broadly defined in the CRPC to include in-house legal departments.
+As a result, to the extent the CRPC reference law firms, such rules apply to your in-house legal department as well.